Changing of the Guard: Seasonal Schedule

 Map of Freedman's Village, Arlington, 1865

 These villages were temporary settlements established by the federal government for formerly enslaved people—essentially refugee camps for men, women and children.
 The Freedman’s Village on the Arlington property evolved into a unique and thriving community with schools, hospitals, churches and social services.
-While intended to be temporary, the community remained on the land from 1863 until 1900, and it had a lasting legacy.
+While intended to be temporary, the community thrived and fought to remain on the property.
+However, by 1900, all residents had been removed and Freedman’s Village ceased to exist.
+Nonetheless, this community continues to have a lasting local and national legacy.

 The Arlington Freedman’s Village connects Arlington National Cemetery to the national history of slavery and emancipation.
 It forms a significant episode in the cemetery’s early years and remains rich with stories to be told.